 However, it’s not quite that simple.
 Due to CBD’s relationship with cannabis, there are a few other things to consider.

 Under federal workplace drug testing guidelines, the most commonly screened substances are as follows:

 Although CBD does NOT come from marijuana, that last one causes some potential complications for CBD users with an upcoming drug test.

 CBD comes from hemp.
 Like its more infamous cousin, marijuana, hemp is a type of cannabis plant.
 All cannabis plants naturally produce some amount of THC, the intoxicating (and federally illegal) cannabinoid.

-That’s right: hemp, from which all legal CBD products are derived, does contain some amount of THC.
+That’s right: hemp, from which all legal CBD products are derived, does contain some trace amount of THC.
 And THC, in turn, is one of the most frequently screened substances on workplace drug tests.